Open-Source-Contributors-JSS/Hacktoberfest2019/README.md

 # Hacktoberfest2019
 Happy Hacktober! :octocat: This is a beginner friendly repository made specifically for Hacktoberfest that helps you get your first PR and takes you a step closer to earning your Hacktoberfest T-shirt 👕.

 🎯 If you are a beginner, and looking for your first contribution, we are here to help.
-Just append your favorite git command and its short description in our
+Just append your favorite git command and its short description in our!!
 ###### <a href="https://github.com/Open-Source-Contributors-JSS/Hacktoberfest2019/blob/master/beginner/json-files/git-commands.json" target="blank">https://github.com/Open-Source-Contributors-JSS/Hacktoberfest2019/blob/master/beginner/json-files/git-commands.json</a>
 and that counts as your first PR.
-#### CAUTION: The description must be under 60 words at max.
+#### CAUTION: The description must be under 60 words at maximum.

 Also, add your github username in the <a href="https://github.com/Open-Source-Contributors-JSS/Hacktoberfest2019/blob/master/beginner/contributers_list.md" target="blank">contributors_list.md</a>